Abi-NK/SecureChat/README.md

 ## Introduction

 This messenger can perform cryptographic protocols using a hand made big number calculator called "BigMath" to perform quick mathematical operations with little computational resources.
-The messenger uses RSA as a digital signature system, Diffie-Hellman for mutual authentication and hashes, providing confidentiality, integrity and authentication.
+The messenger uses RSA as a digital signature system, Diffie-Hellman for to generate a secret shared key, DES for message encryption and hashes, providing confidentiality, integrity and authentication.

 <br>